PaddlePaddle/PaddleCloud/doc/edl/README.md

 We need to develop our own solution for autoscaling.

 Kubrenetes provide [CustomResourceDefinition (CRD)](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#custom-resources)and [custom controller](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#custom-controllers)
-we can use these feature to develop EDL controller, so it can flexiblly running in our cluster and does not require modifying the Kubernetes source code.
+we can use these feature to develop EDL controller, so it can flexibly running in our cluster and does not require modifying the Kubernetes source code.

 ## Solution